CheoR/pack-it-up/README.md

 [ ] User should be able to link/delink QR code from a box.

-[ ] User should be able to link/delink items from boxe.
+[ ] User should be able to link/delink items from boxes.

 [ ] User should not be able to see other user's QR codes, boxes, items.

-[ ] User should not be able to modifiy other user's informatin.
+[ ] User should not be able to modifiy other user's information.

 [ ] User should be able to save their QR codes, boxes, items.

 [ ] User should be able to authenticate.

+[ ] User should only be able to add/remove/edit QR codes, boxes, items if they are logged in.

 ## ERD